Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Chronic Pain Prevalence

-About one-third of UK adults are affected by chronic pain, with up to 15% reporting pain severe enough to impair daily functioning.
+Current research indicates that approximately 43% of UK adults (equating to around 28 million people) live with chronic pain.
+Of these, studies suggest that 8 million report pain severe enough to be moderately to severely disabling.
 This widespread condition significantly impacts individuals' quality of life, often leading to reduced mobility, sleep disturbances, and increased rates of anxiety and depression.

 Shifting Treatment Approaches